On reverse-order law of tensors and its application to additive results on Moore-Penrose inverse: Introduction

-Note that Panigrahy {\it et al.} \cite{kbm} attempted first the above problem, very recently.
-They provided various necessary and sufficient conditions for the same problem, but for even-order tensors only.
-Nevertheless, our aim is to establish some new necessary and sufficient conditions for the above-stated problem which is well-known as {\it reverse-order law} for the Moore--Penrose inverse of tensors via the Einstein product.
+\item introduce the concept of sub-proper splittings for tensors without using the notion of the range and null space of a tensor which may help to find an iterative solution of a tensor multilinear system. \end{enumerate}

 In this context, the paper is organized as follows.
 Section 2 collects various useful definitions and results.
-The next section which contains all our main results is devoted to the above-stated problem and its solution.
-It has four subsections.
-The first subsection provides a new expression of the Moore--Penrose inverse of a tensor.
-The next one presents some results for even-order square tensors.
-The third one deals with tensors of any order and also contains several results on the reverse-order law.
-The last one discusses a few properties of different generalized inverses of a tensor and then illustrates a different expression of the Moore-Penrose inverse of the Einstein product of two tensors in terms of the Einstein product of the Moore-Penrose inverse of a tensor and a generalized inverse of a tensor.
+The next section which contains all our main results, partially fulfills the above-stated objectives and provides some open problems for future research interest.
+It has two subsections.
+The first subsection deals with the reverse-order law tensors of any order.
+It also discusses a few properties of different generalized inverses of a tensor, and then illustrates a new expression of the Moore--Penrose inverse of the Einstein product of two tensors in terms of the Einstein product of the Moore--Penrose inverse of a tensor and a generalized inverse of a tensor.
+The next subsection presents a result which is useful to obtain the additive Moore--Penrose inverse of tensors as an application of the reverse-order law and leaves an open problem.
+It then attempts the problem of fining the additive perturbation bounds of the Moore--Penrose inverse.
+Finally, it provides an answer to the last objective of this paper as mentioned in the previous paragraph before moving to the concluding section.